-Below you will find a real life case study of an individual who is looking for financial advice on how best to arrange their financial affairs.
+Below you will find a real life case study of a couple who is looking for financial advice on how best to arrange their financial affairs.
 Their names and details have been changed to protect their identity.
-The Globe and Mail often seeks the advice of our VP, Wealth Advisor, Matthew Ardrey, to review and analyze the situation and then provide his solutions to the participants.
+The Globe and Mail often seeks the advice of our VP, Wealth Advisor & Portfolio Manager, Matthew Ardrey, to review and analyze the situation and then provide his solutions to the participants.

 Special to The Globe and Mail

-We asked Matthew Ardrey, a vice-president and portfolio manager at TriDelta Financial Partners in Toronto, to look at Russ and Vicky’s situation.
+We asked Matthew Ardrey, a financial planner and portfolio manager at TriDelta Financial in Toronto, to look at Russ and Vicky’s situation.
 Mr. Ardrey holds the certified financial planner (CFP), the advanced registered financial planner (RFP) and the certified investment manager (CIM) designations.

 What the expert says